xnico31/doc_tig_pool/docs/about/plan.md

 - Low pool fees.
 - No idle phases.
 - Machine limitation: **115 TIG per machine**.
-- Bonus rewards from Novas fees ( Base on your invest share )
+- Bonus rewards from Novas fees (based on your invest share).
-- Titan slot are limited actualy the limit is set to **20XXX00 TIG**
+- Titan slots are limited to a fixed threshold defined by the TiGPool team.
+- New Titan slots are opened every week during payout.

 ---